Dexecure/JS-Proxy/README.md

 npm install node-js-proxy
 ```

-The callback function is called for each node returned by [falafel](https://github.com/substack/node-falafel)
+The callback function is called for each node returned by a modified fork of [falafel](https://github.com/substack/node-falafel).
+(The node returned has a few extra attributes)

 ``` js
 var proxy = require('node-js-proxy');